Kawazu, Shizuoka

 Kawazu (河津町, Kawazu-chō) is a town located on the east coast of Izu Peninsula in Kamo District, Shizuoka Prefecture, Japan.
-As of 1 August 2019, the town had an estimated population of 7,203 in 3334 households, and a population density of 71 persons per km².
+As of 1 August 2019, the town had an estimated population of 7,203 in 3334 households, and a population density of 71 persons per km^{2}.
 The total area of the town is 100.79 sqkm.
 The town is noted for its Kawazu sakura, a variety of early-blooming sakura.

 Geography

 Kawazu occupies a portion of the eastern coastline of Izu Peninsula, facing Sagami Bay and the Pacific Ocean.
 It is bordered to the west by the Amagi Mountains.
 The town has a temperate maritime climate characterized by hot summers and short cool winters, with the weather moderated by the effects of the warm Kuroshio current offshore.
 Parts of the town are within the limits of the Fuji-Hakone-Izu National Park.
 The area is noted for a large number of hot springs.